Discover The Process of Alcohol Detox

 Days 3-6

 This stage of detox will be difficult as it will likely be the stage in which you crave alcohol the most.
-You will likely experience some mild symptoms of withdrawal, however once completed, you will be prepared to tackle the mental side of your alcohol abuse.
+People with alcohol withdrawal syndrome typically find this stage a challenge, but for most people, you will only be experiencing mild symptoms at this point.

 Day 7